3 Miles How Many Yards

 15,840 feet * (1 yard/3 feet) = 5,280 yards

-Therefore, 3 miles is equal to 5,280 yards.
+So, 3 miles is equal to 5,280 yards.

 A Deeper Dive: Understanding Conversion Factors

 The conversion factors (5,280 feet/mile and 1 yard/3 feet) are crucial for accurate conversions.
 These factors are essentially ratios that represent the equivalent relationship between different units.
-They allow us to cancel out units and obtain the desired result.
+They let us cancel out units and obtain the desired result.
 Understanding how to construct and use these factors is key to mastering unit conversions.

 Applying the Conversion Principle to Other Scenarios